 Louisiana Tech University, B.A.
 History 1997

-Autumn Quezada-Grant is an Assistant Professor of History.
+Autumn Quezada de Tavarez is an Associate Professor of History and Program Coordinator for the Latin American and Latino Studies Minor.
 She received her Ph.D. from the University of Mississippi in 2010, in Latin American History.
-Dr. Quezada-Grant has a broad research interest, which includes modern Latin America, indigenous history, social justice, and human rights.
+Dr. Quezada de Tavarez has a broad research interest, which includes modern Latin America, indigenous history, social justice, and human rights.
 As co-advisor for RWU’s Chapter of FIMRC, she leads service-learning trips throughout Latin America, linking together intersections of social justice, history and public health for undergraduate students.
-In January, she will co-teach an immersion-service, study abroad course titled “Social Justice in Hispaniola.”
+In January, she will co-teach an immersion-service, study abroad course in the Dominican Republic titled “Social Justice in Hispaniola.”
 In the past, she has taught a study abroad course in El Salvador.
-Watch the video of photos from El Salvador.
+Watch the video of photos from El Salvador

 Her blog can be found at https://otonomoon.wordpress.com

-Students at a Liberal Arts school should strive to connect theory to praxis, connect the classroom to the real world.
-To that end, she is a committed global educator that leads several service-learning trips every year.
-As co-advisor for the RWU Chapter of FIMRC, Professor Quezada-Grant puts into context social justice and historical issues for students as they work in the field.
-The RWU Chapter of FIMRC is very active with a membership of over 150 students.
+The RWU Chapter of FIMRC is very active with a membership of over 200 students.
 The club travels twice a year, over Spring Break and in May.
 For information on the RWU Chapter of FIMRC visit the webpage https://sites.google.com/site/rwuchapteroffimrc/

-For information on how Professor Autumn Quezada-Grant helps lead global service-learning opportunities.
+For information on how Professor Autumn Quezada de Tavarez helps lead global service-learning opportunities.
 See http://pdq.rwu.edu/news/opting-service-centered-spring-break